D7-ak/spring-Boot-Context/contextSpringBoot.md

-the rule here is (method3 then method2), and (controller then method1), and between them it can be anything.
+the rule here is (method3 then method2), and (method1 then controller), and between them it can be anything.

 ---------------------------------------------------------------------------------